ThatRandomCoderNZ/githubPage/_projects/SnakeGame.md

 The Snake Game
 ===

-One day in programming class I was messing around with a computer so slow that it couldn't even run task manager without freezing.
+One day in programming class, I was messing around with a computer so slow, it couldn't even run task manager without freezing.
 I managed to entertain myself for an embarrasingly long amount of time just by creating long trails of window after images around the desktop.
 Naturally, I decided to make this fun little mechanic into its own game and thus, *Snake Game* was born.

 >Important piece of information
 >Followed by more important information